-In twice-monthly meetings since October 2009, the 18 members of the collegial-consultation District Strategic Planning Committee (DSPC) have been developing, as required by the Accrediting Commission for Community and Junior Colleges, a "formal and regularly evaluated district strategic plan that both acknowledges input [from] and aligns with the colleges['] educational plan[s] and serves as a guide for planning at the college level."
-In part because of the commission's emphasis on input from and alignment with the colleges' strategic and educational master plans, and on guidance of further college planning, the DSPC has drawn heavily on the content of existing college plans in this initial edition of the DSP.
-(After evaluation of the 2010-14 DSP, the committee will refine the DSP further to include integration of KVCR and EDCT, more research, and other features; see Evaluation and Revision of the Plan below.)
+In twice-monthly meetings since October 2009, the 18 members of the collegial-consultation District Strategic Planning Committee (DSPC) have been developing, as required by the Accrediting Commission, a "formal and regularly evaluated district strategic plan that both acknowledges input [from] and aligns with the colleges['] educational plan[s] and serves as a guide for planning at the college level."
+In part because of the Commission's emphasis on input from and alignment with the Colleges' strategic and educational master plans, and on guidance of further College planning, the DSPC has drawn heavily on the content of existing College plans in this initial edition of the DSP.
+(After evaluation of the 2009-10 DSP, the Committee will refine the Plan further to include integration of KVCR and EDCT, more research, and other features; see Evaluation and Revision of the Plan below.)
 However, members have also reviewed and discussed numerous other sources of information, including the following:

-- Board Imperatives and Institutional Goals, 2009-10 - California Community Colleges Strategic Plan - Statistics on enrollment patterns and on students and their performance - Subcommittee reports on important strategic issues related to higher education - The colleges' missions and other foundational statements - The Accrediting Commission's rubric for evaluating planning - Information about our service areas from an updated environmental scan
+- Board Imperatives and Institutional Goals, 2009-10 - California Community Colleges Strategic Plan - Statistics on enrollment patterns and on students and their performance - Subcommittee reports on important strategic issues related to higher education - The Colleges' missions and other foundational statements - The Accrediting Commission's Rubric for evaluating Planning - Information about our service areas from an updated environmental scan

 Based on thoughtful consideration and spirited discussion of all the information provided, the DSPC developed and refined a draft set of Strategic Directions and Goals.
-On March 1, 2010, the chancellor sent the committee's recommended Strategic Directions and Goals to all employees, with a structured request for feedback and for specific ideas on concrete steps the district should take.
-Respondents had the option of emailing their comments or giving them to their representative on the committee.
-The DSPC also hosted three open forums-one at each college and one at the district offices-in March to answer questions and receive feedback.
-Finally, a request was sent to the presidents of the Academic, Classified, and Student Senates of both colleges to gather additional feedback at their next scheduled meetings.
+On March 1, 2010, the Chancellor sent the Committee's recommended Strategic Directions and Goals to all employees, with a structured request for feedback and for specific ideas on concrete steps the District should take.
+Respondents had the option of emailing their comments or giving them to their representative on the Committee.
+The DSPC also hosted three open forums-one at each College and one at the District Offices-in March to answer questions and receive feedback.
+Finally, a request was sent to the Presidents of the Academic, Classified, and Student Senates of both Colleges to gather additional feedback at their next scheduled meetings.

-After serious consideration of all feedback received, and much more discussion, the DSPC drafted Objectives for each Goal to fulfill one or more of five main purposes:
+After serious consideration of all feedback received, and much more discussion, the DSPC drafted objectives for each Goal to fulfill one or more of five main purposes:

-- Provide needed district support to both colleges in pursuing and achieving their own goals. - Coordinate, or place a district umbrella over, analogous sets of goals and objectives that already exist at both colleges. - Guide further planning at both colleges. - Establish or enhance a district-level operation to advance a district Goal. - Fill a gap in the colleges' planning.
+- Provide needed District support to both Colleges in pursuing and achieving their own goals. - Coordinate, or place a District umbrella over, analogous sets of goals and objectives that already exist at both Colleges. - Guide further planning at both Colleges. - Establish or enhance a District-level operation to advance a District Goal. - Fill a gap in the Colleges' planning.

-To each Objective, the DSPC added a tentative timeline, a responsible point person or group, a set of measures of progress, and a set of suggested actions.
+To each objective, the DSPC added a tentative timeline, a responsible point person or group, a set of measures of progress, and a set of suggested actions.

-In late April 2010, the chancellor distributed to all employees the full draft of the DSP, with a request once again for feedback in one of four ways: by email, in one of two open forums (one at each college), through members of the committee, and (for employees at the district offices, KVCR, and EDCT) through an open staff meeting.
-The committee considered all feedback received by the May 5, 2010 deadline at its meeting of May 7, and incorporated changes as appropriate to strengthen the DSP.
+In late April 2010, the Chancellor distributed to all employees the full draft of the DSP, with a request once again for feedback in one of four ways: by email, in one of two open forums (one at each College), through members of the Committee, and (for employees at the District offices, KVCR, and EDCT) through staff meetings.